illinoistechrobotics/serialctl/README.md

 ##Communications

-Communication works over three underlying communications protocols: a USB serial connection, an X-Bee serial link, or WiFi and UDP (alpha).
+Communication works over three underlying communications protocols: a USB serial connection, an X-Bee serial link, or WiFi and UDP (beta).

 Its wire format is a base64 encoded struct, with ints for two axes of joystick(s), and a packed int bitfield representation of the buttons.
 It also has a CRC.